tresoldi/dafsa/DESIGN.md

 objects, and `freeze()` flattens them into the CSR arrays with canonical renumbering.
 This is the "array-based from the start" decision: at no point does a node become a first-class object that user code can hold a reference to.

+`freeze()` is where the frozen core's invariants are *established* rather than assumed, which is the point of having a build/freeze split at all.
+It performs four jobs:

+1. **Canonical renumbering.** Breadth-first from the root, following each state's transitions in ascending symbol order.
+Numbering therefore depends only on the automaton's shape, so two builders describing the same automaton freeze to byte-identical arrays.
+That is a stronger property than "no gaps" and is what makes the arrays comparable and diffable.
+2. **Reachability pruning.** States allocated and then abandoned cost nothing in the result.
+3. **Determinism.** Enforced when a transition is added, so a duplicate symbol is reported at the call site that caused it rather than discovered at freeze time.
+4. **Acyclicity.** Iterative three-colour depth-first search.
+The distinction that matters: an edge into a *grey* state is a cycle, an edge into a *black* state is not.
+Converging paths are exactly the state sharing that makes a DAFSA a DAFSA, so a check that rejected them would reject every structure this library exists to build.

+Every pass is iterative.
+Nothing in the builder recurses on the structure being built, which is what makes §2.1's issue #10 unreachable rather than merely unlikely.

+Errors are raised as a small family in `dafsa.exceptions`, each deriving from `DafsaError` *and* from the built-in a caller would reasonably catch: `UnknownTokenError` (a `KeyError`), `DeterminismError` and `AcyclicityError` (both `ValueError`).

 ---